wmx11/vaynemyko-website/src/content/blog/2023-08-04-improve-your-productivity-by-80-get-rid-of-your-tasks.md

 ---
 title: Improve your productivity by 80%.
-Get rid of your tasks.
+Get rid of your tasks
 slug: improve-your-productivity-by-80-get-rid-of-your-tasks
 type: blog
 cta: ""